Here is a list of \(q\)-ary linear codes over the Galois field \(GF(q)\).

 Projective two-weight code | A projective code whose codewords all have one of two possible nonzero Hamming weights. |

-Protograph LDPC code | LDPC code whose parity-check matrix is constructed using the lifting procedure (defined below) applied to the incident matrix of a sparse graph called, in this context, a protograph.
+Protograph LDPC code | Binary version of a \(q\)-ary protograph LDPC code.
 Its parity check matrix can be put into the form of a block matrix consisting of either a sum of permutation sub-matrices or the zero sub-matrix. |

 Quadric code | Evaluation code of polynomials evaluated on points lying on a quadric hypersurface. |